Chapter 7: Fossils

 |Echinodermata||Echinoidea, Crinoidea, Blastoidea,||Sand dollar, crinoid, blastoid, starfish|

 A helpful characteristic in identifying fossils is the symmetry of the organism.
-Symmetry is an observable pattern in the external (outside) or internal (inside) structure of organisms that allows you to divide that organism into roughly equal parts that are mirror images of each other.
-For example, take the face of a human being which has a plane of symmetry down its center; an example of external symmetry.
-Internal features can also show symmetry, for example, the tubes in the human body are cylindrical and have several planes of symmetry.
-Some form of symmetry is common in most multicellular organisms.
+Symmetry is an observable pattern in the external or internal structure of organisms that allows you to divide that organism into roughly equal parts that are mirror images of each other.
+For example, take the face of a human being which has a plane of symmetry down its center, an example of external symmetry.
+Internal features can also show symmetry.
+For example, the tubes in the human body, such as your arteries and veins, are cylindrical and have several planes of symmetry.
+Most multicellular organisms have some form of symmetry.

 There are several types of symmetry in biology, but the main ones you will see are , , and (Figure 7.4).
 Bilateral symmetry is a single plane that divides the organism into two equal, mirror-image halves.
-Radial symmetry has several subtypes, but they all describe lines of symmetry that be drawn through a central point.
+Radial symmetry has several subtypes, but they all describe symmetry lines drawn through a central point.
 The common types of radial symmetry for fossils in this chapter are 5-fold radial symmetry (pentamerous) and 6-fold radial symmetry (hexamerous).
-Spherical symmetry is when you can draw a line of symmetry through a central point of the organism from any direction, so that no matter what the orientation of your symmetry line is you will always have two equal, mirror-image halves.
+Spherical symmetry is when you can draw a line of symmetry through a central point of the organism from any direction so that no matter what the orientation of your symmetry line is, you will always have two equal, mirror-image halves.

 7.4 Phylum Cnidaria

 Cnidaria is a phylum of marine organisms that includes over 11,000 species, including jellyfish, sea anemones, and coral; most have radial symmetry.
-The soft-bodies of jellyfish and sea anemones are not often preserved whereas the hard structures of corals are quite commonly preserved as fossils.
+The soft bodies of jellyfish and sea anemones are rarely preserved, whereas the hard structures of corals are quite commonly preserved as fossils.
 In the geologic record, three orders of coral are the most abundant: rugose, tabulate, and scleractinian corals.
 Corals are carnivores, catching with their tentacles and pulling them into their mouths.
 Some corals also have a partnership with green algae that live within the coral.
 As the algae perform photosynthesis, some of the energy they create is transferred to the coral.

-Rugose corals may be either solitary or colonial (Figure 7.7).
-A solitary coral individual is called a corallum while an individual within a colony is called a corallite.
-Rugose corals made their skeletons from calcite; this is a significant difference relative to other corals that make their skeletons out of aragonite.
+Rugose corals may be either solitary or colonial (Figure 7.8).
+A solitary coral individual is called a corallum, while an individual within a colony is called a corallite.
+Rugose corals made their skeletons from calcite; this is a significant difference relative to other corals that make their skeletons out of aragonite, which is more resistant to stress.

-The outer part of the corallum (or corallite)–that is, the skeletal wall–is called the theca (Figure 7.7).
-The theca may in turn be covered by an outermost skeletal sheath called the epitheca.
+The outer part of the corallum (or corallite) is called the theca; think of it as the skeletal wall (Figure 7.8).
+The theca may, in turn, be covered by an outermost skeletal sheath called the epitheca.
 Growth lines are often apparent on the epitheca; these are also called rugae (“ruga” is Latin for wrinkled), which gives this group of corals their scientific name (thus, rugose corals are the “wrinkled corals”).
-The top of the corallum (or corallite) is called the calice and it is the portion of the coral occupied by the living organism, called a polyp.
+Finally, the top of the corallum (or corallite) is called the calice, and it is the portion of the coral occupied by the living organism, called a polyp.

-The surface of the calice is covered with radiating, vertical structures called (singular = septum) that resemble the spokes of a bicycle wheel (Figure 7.8).
+The surface of the calice is covered with radiating, vertical structures called (singular = septum) that resemble the spokes of a bicycle wheel (Figure 7.9).
 Septa sometimes extend through the theca, forming vertical lines called (singular = costa).
 The septa radiate outwards from a central pillar-like structure called the columella.
 In rugose corals, the septa are added during growth in a manner that ultimately divides them into four quadrants.
-Spaces (or, gaps) between the four quadrants are called fossula.
-It is important to note, however, that the fossula are not readily visible in many specimens, especially when they are poorly preserved.
+Spaces between the four quadrants are called fossula.
+However, it is important to note that fossula are not readily visible in many specimens, especially when they are poorly preserved.

 This is a model of the rugose coral Heliophyllum halli from the Middle Devonian from Moscow.
 The growth lines and costae are clearly visible on the epitheca.
 Some septa are the only visible features on the calice.

 Tabulate corals originated in the Early Ordovician period and went extinct at the end of the Permian period.
 All tabulate corals were colonial, and some species were important reef makers during the and Devonian periods.
-Their skeletons were constructed primarily of calcite.
-Some tabulate corals look superficially like honeycombs (e.g., Favosites; Figure 7.10a), while others look like chain links (e.g., Halysites; Figure 7.10b) or collections of narrow tubes (e.g., Syringopora; Figure 7.10c).
-Others encrusted upon other marine invertebrates (including other corals).
+Tabulate corals constructed their skeletons primarily of calcite.
+Some tabulate corals look superficially like honeycombs (e.g., Favosites; Figure 7.11a), while others look like chain links (e.g., Halysites; Figure 7.11b) or collections of narrow tubes (e.g., Syringopora; Figure 7.11c).
+Others can be encrusted upon other marine invertebrates (including other corals).

 The following video from the Paleontological Research Institute gives a great introduction to tabulate corals.

-According to the Paleobiology Database, there are a total of 58 families of tabulate corals, 376 genera, and 511 species.
-As demonstrated by the genus-level plot of their diversity through time (Figure 7.11), tabulate corals suffered badly during the Late Devonian extinction event and never again reclaimed their former levels of diversity.
+According to the Paleobiology Database, there are 58 families of tabulate corals, 376 genera, and 511 species.
+As demonstrated by the genus-level plot of their diversity through time (Figure 7.12), tabulate corals suffered badly during the Late Devonian extinction event and never again reclaimed their former levels of diversity.
 The group went extinct at the end of the Permian period.

-A defining feature of most tabulate corals is the presence of structures called tabulae, which give them their name.
-Tabulae (singular, tabula; from the Latin for board or tablet) are horizontal plates that span across individual corallites (the spaces occupied by a single, living polyp) (Figure 7.12).
-They are deposited by polyps as they grow, separating the living animal from the space(s) that were occupied earlier in life.
+A defining feature of most tabulate corals are structures called tabulae, which give them their name.
+Tabulae (singular, tabula; from the Latin for board or tablet) are horizontal plates that span across individual corallites (Figure 7.13).
+They are deposited by polyps as they grow, separating the living animal from the space(s) occupied earlier in life.
 Remarkably, we know something about the soft polyps of tabulate corals due to the discovery of calcified polyps in specimens of Silurian Favosites from the Jupiter Formation of Quebec, Canada.
 This discovery was reported by Copper (1985), who reported that individual corallites typically had 12 tentacles, though some had 11 or 13.
 The discovery of these polyps also confirmed that Tabulata are indeed Cnidarians, rejecting the hypothesis of some earlier workers that this group belonged with the sponges.

 Unlike rugose and scleractinian corals, most tabulate corals did not have septa.
-As a general rule, identifying whether or not a specimen of colonial Paleozoic coral has septa is a good indication as to whether it is a rugose coral (septa always present) or a tabulate coral (septa usually absent).
+Therefore, as a general rule, identifying whether or not a specimen of colonial Paleozoic coral has septa is a good indication of whether it is a rugose coral (septa always present) or a tabulate coral (septa usually absent).

 This is a model of the tabulate coral Favosites favosus from the Silurian of Delaware County, Iowa (PRI 76737).
-It is the same one pictured in Figure 7.X.
+It is the same one pictured in Figure 7.12.
 The length of the specimen is approximately 10 cm.
-Specimen is from the collections of the Paleontological Research Institution, Ithaca, New York.
-The side view whos the tabulae and the top view shows the corallites.
+The specimen is from the collections of the Paleontological Research Institution, Ithaca, New York.
+The side view shows the tabulae, and the top view shows the corallites.

-Scleractinian corals may be either solitary or colonial in form and always have skeletons composed of the aragonite.
+Scleractinian corals may be either solitary or colonial in form and always have skeletons composed of aragonite.
 We are going to focus on the colonial forms of Scleractinia corals.
-An entire colonial coral colony is known as a corallum; the space occupied by a single polyp within the colony is called a corallite (Figure 7.14).
-Individual corallites have their own radial septa, which often attach to a centralized pillar called the columella.
+An entire colonial coral colony is a corallum; the space occupied by a single polyp within the colony is called a corallite (Figure 7.15).
+Individual corallites have their own radial septa, which often attach to a centralized pillar called the columella; all familiar terms from rugose and tabulate corals.

 The skeletons of colonial corals exhibit a much greater diversity of forms than those of solitary species.
 Often, their growth forms are dependent upon the habitats in which they live.
-Robust, rounded colonies are often favored in high-energy habitats with lots of wave action (Figure 7.15a), while delicate branching forms are usually associated with quieter environments (Figure 7.15b).
+For example, robust, rounded colonies are often favored in high-energy habitats with lots of wave action (Figure 7.16a), while delicate branching forms are usually associated with quieter environments (Figure 7.16b).

-Bryozoans are filter-feeding invertebrates that can be found in both freshwater and marine habitats, where they are often easy to miss because of their small size (Figure 7.16).
+Bryozoans are filter-feeding invertebrates found in freshwater and marine habitats, where they are often easy to miss because of their small size (Figure 7.17).
 In almost all species, tiny (<1 mm diameter) bryozoan individuals, called zooids, live together as a colony that often encrusts surfaces, grows branching structures, or, in freshwater species, forms a gelatinous blob.
 They have bilateral symmetry.
 Despite their small size, marine bryozoans are abundant in many fossil assemblages thanks to the preservation of their hard calcium carbonate skeletons.
-To date, more than 17,800 species of fossil bryozoans have been described and more than 6,000 living species are known.
+Bryozoans first appeared in the Ordovician and are still present in oceans today (Figure 7.18).
+They were greatly impacted by several mass extinctions with their lowest diversity occurring during the Mesozoic.
+More than 17,800 species of fossil bryozoans have been described, and more than 6,000 living species are known.

-Bryozoan colonies have highly variable forms (Figure 7.17), from gelatinous blobs to upright branching structures and sheet-like encrusters, but the general morphology of a is similar across the classes.
-Zooids can take several forms, but the most common forms in each of the classes are autozooids, which function in feeding the colony and excreting waste.
+Bryozoan colonies have highly variable forms (Figure 7.19), from gelatinous blobs to upright branching structures and sheet-like encrusters, but the general morphology of a is similar across the classes.
+Zooids can take several forms, but the most common forms in each class are autozooids, which function in feeding the colony and excreting waste.
 Branching bryozoans may look similar to branching corals, but the zooids in bryozoa do not have septa or a columella as corallites do in corals.

 Mollusks are a phylum of marine invertebrates that comprise about 23% of all marine organisms.
 There are several classes of mollusks, but we will focus on gastropods, cephalopods, and bivalves.
 All have bilateral symmetry, but it’s more complicated for gastropods.